unyt-org/uix/docs/manual/04 Components.md

 ### Using blankTemplate / function components

-For some use cases, it might make be useful to access all attributes and the children set in JSX when creating an anonymous component.
+For some use cases, it may be useful to access all attributes and the children set in JSX when creating an anonymous component.

 The `blankTemplate` function allows you to create an element with complete control over attributes and children.
 In contrast to `template`, children defined in JSX are not automatically appended to the root element of the template,